 Comments: Music majors may use this sequence to prepare for the required Piano Proficiency Exam.
-Recommended: Courses should be taken in sequence (123-124-223-224).

 MUS 225: Diction for Singers I

 Diction for Singers I is an introduction to the International Phonetic Alphabet (IPA) and its application to the study and practice of English, German, and Latin diction in the solo vocal repertoire.